Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 Is it safe to take Adderall for a short time?

+If you are prescribed Adderall and take it exactly as prescribed, it is safe to take both short-term and long-term.
+However, if you take it without a doctor’s prescription, even a short course can cause you harm.
 This is a very potent amphetamine that will change your brain’s chemistry.
-If your doctor prescribes Adderall and you take it exactly as prescribed, it is safe to take both short-term and long-term.
-However, taking it without a doctor’s prescription, even a short course, can cause you harm.
 It should never be taken without a healthcare professional’s assessment, diagnosis and prescription.

 Can Adderall cause sexual dysfunction?

-A potential side effect is decreased sex drive and erectile dysfunction (ED).
+A potential side effect is a decrease in sex drive and erectile dysfunction (ED).
 If you experience this, you should always consult your doctor.

-Is it okay to drink energy drinks whilst taking Adderall?
+Is it ok to drink energy drinks whilst taking Adderall?

 Small amounts of caffeine are unlikely to cause any harm whilst taking Adderall.
 However, energy drinks contain very high amounts of caffeine and other stimulant ingredients.
 Combining with energy drinks is likely to increase the side effects.
 It is never wise to mix stimulants.